COVID-19: Your Business

-British Columbians affected by the COVID-19 pandemic are able to access income supports, tax relief and direct funding for people, businesses and services, including the BC Recovery Benefit and BC Hydro and ICBC payment deferral.
+British Columbians affected by the COVID-19 pandemic are able to access income supports, tax relief and direct funding for people, businesses and services.

 Although the Canadian Business Resilience Network (CBRN) campaign wrapped up in March 2021, the information on the support programs, the toolkits, and the important resources to help businesses manage their operations throughout the pandemic and plan their recovery are now available on this page from the Canadian Chamber of Commerce.

 Links to federal programs for individuals and families (including seniors and students), businesses (including specific sectors), and communities and organizations.